makerdao/arbitrage-keeper/README.md

 Keeper constantly looks for profitable enough arbitrage opportunities and executes them the moment they become available.
 It can make profit on:
-- taking orders on OasisDEX (on SAI/SKR, SAI/W-ETH and SKR/W-ETH pairs),
+- taking orders on OasisDEX (on DAI/PETH, DAI/W-ETH and PETH/W-ETH pairs),
-- calling `join` and `exit` to exchange between W-ETH and SKR,
+- calling `join` and `exit` to exchange between W-ETH and PETH,
-- calling `boom` and `bust` to exchange between SAI and SKR.
+- calling `boom` and `bust` to exchange between DAI and PETH.

 Opportunities discovered by the keeper are sequences of token exchanges executed using methods listed above.
 An opportunity can consist of two